CScarame/Paradigms_Final_Project/README.md

 ### Controls

-Use the mouse to click on the buttons, and use the arrow keys to navigate your player.
+Use the mouse to click on the buttons, and use the arrow keys to navigate your player. *Secret Controls:* In order to move more quickly, tap the direction you are moving in!
+This could help you gain an edge over an opponent!

 ### How to Run

-The server is running currently on ash
+The server is running currently on ash.
+In order for the game to work, the server must be running and the game clients must be configured to the server.
+If a computer other than ash.campus.nd.edu is used to run the server, then the tron.py file must be modified.
+The URL variable must be changed to match the server name.
+If you want to run both games locally, use "localhost"

 In one player's window, run